1. Welcome Center & Home Language Survey:

 When you went to the Student Welcome Center with your child to enroll them into a school, you filled out the Registration Form.
 During that time, you also filled out a Home Language Survey.
 The Home Language Survey indicated to us that your student speaks another language at home.

-Within 30 days for your school's start date, your child was then given two assessments to determine language proficiency:
+Before their first day of school or within 30 days for your school's start date, your child was given the initial English Language Proficiency Assessment for California (ELPAC) to determine their English fluency.

 || 3.
 ELL Classification:

 Within 20 days of administering the language assessment tests, we will classify your student and notify you of the results in the Parent Notification Letter.
-The following results classified your student as an ELL student:
+Your child may be identified as an English Language Learner at this time, or may be identified as Initial Fluent English Proficient (IFEP).

 If these did not apply, then your student was classified as an Initially Fluent English Proficient (IFEP) student.